bright/new-www/content/blog/from-hostel-owner-to-it-social-media-enthusiast-meet-agata.md

 Some friends convinced me to open a restaurant in 2017.
 We tried many different food concepts there.
 Finally, we found the right one. **We got funds, did some rebranding and were ready to conquer Gdansk with our brand new pastrami place.
 And then COVID-19 hit.** That’s a shame but in the end I think it turned out to be a good outcome for me.

 Lockdown forced me to move my restaurant business online. **I started an online shop with DIY pastrami sets that I was supposed to sell in my restaurant.** It worked out nicely and gave me access to customers within the whole country.
 I was still trying to manage the restaurant despite constant lockdowns but eventually I gave up on it and focused on my online business.
-Now I really appreciate free weekends. ;)
+Now I really appreciate free weekends. 😉

+<div class='block-button'><h2>Join Agata!</h2><div>Join our team and work on projects such as the Ethereum blockchain platform, accounting software, or web therapy applications.
+Work with clients from Israel, Germany, or Norway!</div><a href="/career"><button>Check our career opportunities</button></a></div>

 ## You moved from a restaurant to the social media marketing industry.
 What was the reason?